syncfusion/blazor-docs/src/charts/sparkline/dimensions.md

 ## Size for Sparkline

-The [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Width) and [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Height) properties can be used to set the size of the Sparkline Chart.
+The [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Width) and the [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Height) properties can be used to set the size of the Sparkline Chart.

 ### In Pixel

-The Sparkline Chart can be sized in pixels, as shown in the code below.
+The Sparkline Chart can be sized in pixels, as shown in the following code.

 ```csharp
 @using Syncfusion.Blazor.Charts